 How do I get into recruitment?

-- Show how you can think on your feet – how have you overcome a challenge and used your initiative to do so?
+- Demonstrate how you can think on your feet - how have you overcome a challenge and used your initiative to do so?

-- Go above and beyond – when have you gone the extra mile?
+- Go above and beyond - when have you gone the extra mile?
 Show that you have a lot about you.
 What hobbies do you enjoy?
-What extra-curricular stuff have you done?
+What extra-curricular activities have you done?

-- Be confident and able to liaise with clients and candidates – experience on the phone or face-to-face customer service always helps.
+- Be confident and able to liaise with clients and candidates - experience communicating over the phone and face-to-face customer service skills always help.